NachoCP/EmotiTuneOT/article/article.md

 The provided data indicates that the similarity scores for the songs now range around 0.83.
-This improvement suggests that our refinement of the recommendation algorithm has led to better-aligned results with our desired criteria.
+This improvement suggests that our refinement of the recommendation algorithm has led to better aligned results with our desired criteria.

 ![box-plot-2](images/box-plot-2.png)